BartMassey/boardwinr/README.md

 compressed format on GitHub in the [wordlists](http://github.com/BartMassey/wordlists) project.

-Feeding the example above to BroadWinr with the EOWL dictionary
+Feeding the example above to BoardWinr with the EOWL dictionary

-        python3 broadwinr.py <example.txt
+        python3 boardwinr.py <example.txt

 results in the output